Akuli/python-tutorial/basics/docstrings.md

     Attributes
     ----------
     arg : str
-        This is where we store arg,
+        This is where we store arg.
-    '''
+    """

     def __init__(self, arg):
         self.arg = arg

     def cars(self, distance, destination):
-        '''We can't travel distance in vehicles without fuels, so here is the fuels
+        """We can't travel distance in vehicles without fuels, so here is the fuels

         Parameters
         ----------